 The attraction takes place in Town Centre Park at Coquitlam’s Lafarge Lake at the corner of Guildford Way and Pinetree Way which is right next to the Evergreen Line’s new Lafarge Lake-Douglas SkyTrain Station.

-The lights are illuminated daily from dusk until 11:00 pm.
+The lights are usually illuminated daily from dusk until 11:00 pm.

 Coquitlam Christmas Night Market

-New for 2019, the Coquitlam Christmas Night Market took place at the Evergreen Cultural Centre right beside the Lights at Lafarge event on the evening of Sunday, December 22nd, from 5:30 pm until 8:30 pm.
-Admission to the event was free.
+The Coquitlam Christmas Night Market took place at the Evergreen Cultural Centre right beside the Lights at Lafarge event on the evenings of December 1st and 2nd last year.
+It ran from 5:00 pm until 9:00 pm on the Friday and from 4:00 pm until 9:00 pm on the Saturday.
+Admission cost just $2 for folks ages 17 and older.
+It was free, though, for younger children.

-The night market features over 30 artisan vendors selling everything from hand-made jewellery to wood products, chocolates, clothing & apparel, health & beauty products, toys and other items that make for great Christmas gifts.
+The night market features artisan vendors selling everything from hand-made jewellery to wood products, chocolates, clothing and apparel, health and beauty products, toys and other items that make for great Christmas gifts.
 It’s a really good market and highly recommended.

 See our article about the Coquitlam Christmas Night Market for more details.